TutoringAppUMD/TA/README.md

 ## Overview
 ### Description
-A tutoring app that connects students and tutors accoring to subjects or skills
+A tutoring app that connects students and teaching assistants according to subjects or skills.

 ### App Evaluation
 - **Category:** Education
-- **Mobile:** Interactive, connecting students with tutors
+- **Mobile:** Interactive, connecting students with TA's
-- **Story:** Allows students to seek help from tutors and connect with them, or post questions
+- **Story:** Allows students to seek help from teaching assistant/connect with them, and post questions or problems
-- **Market:** Any student wants to get help can register for an account; any tutor who is willing to help and wishes to make money can join to answer questions
+- **Market:** Any student who seeks help can register for an account; any TA's who are willing to answer questions and provide meaningful and correct solutions may also create an account
-- **Habit:** Students and tutors can give the app their preferences or goals, then the app will match them based on their wishes
+- **Habit:** Students and TA's may give the app their preferences (specific subject or skills) or goals (what they want learn), then the app will match them based on those specifications.
-- **Scope:** Main focus is to match students with tutors.
-It can be expanded to support students post questions, tutors answer questions below a post and allow direct messages.
+- **Scope:** Main focus is to match students with the appropriate TA.
+App can be expanded to support students in posting questions, TA's may answer the question in a comment under the post but direct messages will also be available.

 ## Product Spec
 ### 1. User Stories (Required and Optional)

 **Required Must-have Stories**

-* User creates account based on whether he/she is a student or tutor.
+* User can create an account based on whether he/she is a student or TA.
+* User can log in
+* User can remain logged in across restarts
+* User can log out
-* User specificies subjects that needed help on if he/she is a student or skills if he/she is a tutor.
+* User specificies subjects needed if he/she is a student or skills if he/she is a TA.
 * Matches have a chat window to get to know each other, with the ability to unmatch.
 * User can see who they have been matched with on the main feed.
-* User can post questions and get answers from a tutor.
+* User can post questions
+* User can comment under posts
+* User can send direct messages

 **Optional Nice-to-have Stories**